-An independent student is an individual whose criteria would answer "YES" to at least one of the following:
+An independent student is an individual whose criteria would answer "YES" to a t least one of the following:

-- Were you born before January 1, 1999? - As of today, are you married?
-(Separated but not divorced). - Are you currently serving on active duty in the U.S Armed Forces for purpose other than training? - Are you a Veteran of the U.S Armed Forces? - Do you have children who will receive more than half of their support from you between July 1, 2022 and June 30, 2023?
+- Were you born before January 1, 1998? - As of today, are you married?
+(Separated but not divorced). - Are you currently serving on active duty in the U.S Armed Forces for purposes other than training? - Are you a Veteran of the U.S Armed Forces? - Do you have children who will receive more than half of their support from you between July 1, 2023, and June 30, 2024?